Ray's Ferry

-Ray's Ferry Louisiana, is the point along Bayou Boeuf in Avoyelles Parish, at which the road between Opelousas and Marksville crossed the waterway.
-A ferry service operated here from 1816 until a bridge was constructed many years later.
+Ray's Ferry in Louisiana, United States, is the point along Bayou Boeuf in Avoyelles Parish, at which the road between Opelousas and Marksville crossed the waterway.
+A ferry service operated here from 1816.
+It is unknown how long the ferry was in service.
 The name comes from the individual, Reuben Ray, licensed to operate the ferry service.
-Ray was granted a permit from the State of Louisiana on September 19, 1816 to "keep a ferry across the Bayou Boeuf on the main road leading from Opelousas to Avoyelles".
+Ray was granted a permit from the State of Louisiana on September 19, 1816, to "keep a ferry across the Bayou Boeuf on the main road leading from Opelousas to Avoyelles".
 The permit can be inspected at the Court Archives of Saint Landry Parish, Courthouse, Opelousas, LA.

 In 1816, the main road from Opelousas to Avoyelles Courthouse served as an important connection between North and South Louisiana.
 The streams and bayous of this region were formidable barriers to over land travel.
 Bridge crossings were not only very expensive to build and maintain but obstacles to waterborne commerce.
 In order to encourage immigration and settlement of the new state, adjacent property owners along the few main roads that existed were often enlisted to provide a means of crossing nearby streams.
 These ferry crossings or landings became integral links in the developing road network.